Info

 Eco-Friendly Food Choices: With a selection of vegetarian and vegan options, Solstice offers sustainable food for both attendees and staff.
 In 2023, vegan options accounted for over 70% of meals served, contributing to a lower carbon footprint.
 We collaborate with vendors who share our values, providing biodegradable packaging and minimizing single-use plastics with free water refill stations.

-Together with Caracara Collective and our engaged audience, Solstice aims at creating an eco-conscious festival experience.
+Together with our engaged audience, Solstice aims at creating an eco-conscious festival experience.

 FAQ